YosysHQ-Docs/yosys-cmd-ref/source/cmd/hierarchy.rst

             -nodefaults
                 do not resolve input port default values

+            -nokeep_prints
+                per default this pass sets the "keep" attribute on all modules that directly or indirectly display text on the terminal.
+                This option disables this behavior.

             -nokeep_asserts
                 per default this pass sets the "keep" attribute on all modules